scottaohara/a11y_styled_form_controls/README.md

 ## How to use?
 Largely, many of these form controls can be copied and pasted into your pattern library, project, or pattern library project.
 Each form control has its own CSS file, and only when needed, JavaScript file.
 Each form control shares the *--demo-only--.css* and *--shared--.css* files, but these are largely for purposes of presenting on these demo pages, and much of the shared styles are merely ports of a few [normalize.css](https://necolas.github.io/normalize.css/) selectors.

+### Wait, JavaScript?
+Yes, while many of these form controls can be styled with some thoughtful maneuvering of markup and CSS, controls such as file uploads, toggle buttons and switches need a bit of JavaScript to function and correctly convey state.

 ## The Form Controls